Paulo-Janrain/janrain-backplane/server/README.md

 * `USER`: admin username
 * `PWDHASH`: admin password (hash)

+To retrieve the generated metrics, you must add the `<backplane-instance>__bpMetricAuth` table:

+* `USER`: metrics username
+* `PWDHASH`: metrics password (hash)

-Backplane administrators are provisioned manually.
+These Backplane admin users are provisioned manually.
 To generate a password hash, see the HmacHashUtils class and its main() method.

 Bus Configuration
 -----------------